-The NWP team included a question evaluating happiness given due to developing research linking happiness and health.
+The Northwest Project team included a guestion evaluating happiness that was given due to developing research linking happiness and health.
 Happiness may be more related to disease risk than previously understood.
-Happiness, however, can be difficult to measure due to the consideration of many constructs that are the building blocks of an emotion or attitude.
-To many individuals, happiness includes feelings of joy and general wellbeing, a sense of purpose, and a sense of achievement.
+Happiness, however, can be difficult to measure due to the many constructs that are the building blocks of an emotion or attitude.
+To many individuals, happiness includes feelings of joy and general well-being, a sense of purpose, and a sense of achievement.
 It is important to note that happiness is not a temporary feeling or emotion.
-Being 'happy' leads to a way of thinking that changes the way one perceives current circumstances and future opportunities looks at things.
-Research suggests those who report being 'happy' are less prone to making negative judgments.
-Understanding the perceived happiness of a population, however is important, as it has been linked to mortality and morbidity rates.
-The relationship between happiness and health can influence sedentary behavior, dietary intake, neurological responses, and metabolic disorders.
-Although data is lacking on therapies that have a positive effect on happiness, economists are encouraging ongoing studies due to the potential of economic gain in a population that reports being happy.
-The study of happiness is now an international affair through the World Happiness Report.
+Being "happy" leads to a way of thinking that changes the way one perceives current circumstances and future opportunities.
+Research suggests that those who report being "happy" tend to be less prone to making negative judgments.
+Understanding the perceived happiness of a population , however, is important, as it has been linked to mortality and morbidity rates.
+It is thought that the relationship between happiness and health can influence sedentary behavior, dietary intake, neurological responses, and metabolic disorders.
+Although data is lacking on programs or therapies that have a positive effect on happiness, economists are still encouraging ongoing studies due to the potential of economic gain in a population that reports to be more happy.